reddgr/TalkingToChatbots.com-Chatbot-Battles/README.md

 # TalkingToChatbots.com Chatbot Battles

 ## Description
 This repository features `cb_battle.py`, a Python script developed with assistance from ChatGPT.
 The script is a Tkinter GUI application that scores chatbots on various metrics and generates an HTML display of the results.
-The aim is to showcase how ChatGPT can assist in creating functional code for real-world applications.
+The aim of publishing the code is to showcase how ChatGPT can assist in creating functional code for any real-world application.
+If you're interested in learning more about chatbot battles, read more at https://reddgr.com/talking-to-chatbots/is-philosophy-a-science-chatbot-battle/ for an introduction to the concept and design.

 ## Setup
 Ensure you have Python installed on your computer to run this script.